DataTalksClub/data-engineering-zoomcamp/README.md

 <a href="https://twitter.com/DataTalksClub">Twitter</a>
 </p>

-All the activity at DataTalks.Club mainly happens on [Slack](https://datatalks.club/slack.html).
+All the activity at DataTalks.Club mainly takes place on [Slack](https://datatalks.club/slack.html).
 We post updates there and discuss different aspects of data, career questions, and more.

 At DataTalksClub, we organize online events, community activities, and free courses.
 You can learn more about what we do at [DataTalksClub Community Navigation](https://www.notion.so/DataTalksClub-Community-Navigation-bf070ad27ba44bf6bbc9222082f0e5a8?pvs=21).